shoelace-style/webawesome/docs/docs/layout/stack.md

 ## Gap

-By default, the gap between items in a stack uses your theme's medium space value with `gap: var(--wa-space-m);`.
+By default, the gap between stack items uses `--wa-space-m` from your theme.
 You can append any of the following modifiers to the `wa-stack` class in your markup to specify the gap between items:
 - `:gap-3xs`
 - `:gap-2xs`
 - `:gap-xs`